Robjects-Timers/Timer_v0/README.md

 # Timer_v0
 This is the first of many iterations of the engineering design process with the intention of making a timer product from scratch.
+##Context: This idea resulted from the frustration and problem that occurred from not being able to focus on my tasks due to being distracted from my phone.
+And while perhaps some of you might just propose that I just not use the phone or put it away.

+Although for some people the solution can apply with no problem, there are still some very real applications and/or tools needed for your work-related activities such as utilization of alarms, using calculator apps, two-factor authentication, and in case of emergency calls, you just aren't quite able to remove the need for a phone in the viciinity that requires your attention. that might truly be more productive or necessaryt to get work-related tasks

 ###Goal: Creating a timer product from scratch